 Hi all!
 I’ve got a fun little project for you and a sneak peek into the new bar/entertaining area.
-I kept seeing those ads on Facebook for those beautiful mixed wood walls.
-I thought they were stunning, but alas, I don’t have the kind of dough it costs to purchase them.
-I was determined though, and I wanted to recreated this look.
+I kept seeing those ads on Facebook for those beautiful mixed wood walls which I thought they were stunning, but alas, I don’t have the kind of dough it costs to purchase them.
+I was determined, though, and I wanted to recreate this look.
 A simple solution would be to use reclaimed wood.
 Here’s the thing about that, though.
 I never have any.
 It can be hard to find.
 Sometimes when you want to finish a project you don’t have time to run around looking for reclaimed wood.
 I wanted that mixed wood wall for easier and cheaper.
 So, here is what I did.

 I started by walking around Lowes, looking for inspiration.
 I found it in this economical paneling.
 They were on sale for $10 for a set of six.
 I grabbed 3 packs and took them home.

 I measured the space and cut them to fit, using different lengths for each board.
 After that I sanded them down.
 They didn’t need much sanding, they were pretty smooth, but at the ends where the I cut them needed a little bit.

 To create a mixed wood wall look, I got to staining.
 I wanted it to fit in with the greige walls, brick and metal surrounding it.
 I love mixing materials, in case you can’t tell.

 This was the perfect project to use leftover stain on.
 I started by mixing each color with Minwax classic grey.
 I used about a half and half mix.
 Then I started to apply the stains in a varying pattern across the boards.
 I did take pics of the differences in the mixed stains to show you what it looked like.